 Hello!
 My name is June Kim.
-I'm a journalist who writes, analyzes data, and produces compelling graphics from start to finish.
+I'm a journalist who writes, analyzes data, and produces compelling graphics.

-With a background in computer science and journalism, I often merge rigorous data-driven reporting with eye-catching visuals.
+With a background in computer science and journalism, I merge rigorous data-driven reporting with eye-catching visuals.

-I currently report on climate and energy for MIT Technology Review.
-Previously, I worked as a multimedia producer in the U.S. and South Korea, producing breaking news and features.
-My work has been featured in Scientific American, Twin Cities PBS, Inside Climate News, and more.
+I am currently a Graphics Fellow at The New York Times, where I report on data-driven and visual stories.
+Prior to this, I covered climate and energy for MIT Technology Review and reported for outlets including Scientific American, Inside Climate News, Twin Cities PBS and more.
 I hold a master's degree in Data Journalism from Columbia Journalism School.

 Take a look at some of my best work.
 All stories include original reporting and data analysis using pandas, R, or SQL.
-I use ggplot and Altair for exploratory visualizations, before polishing the charts using Adobe Illustrator and ai2html.
+I use ggplot and Rawgraphs for exploratory visualizations, before polishing the charts using Illustrator.
 I also love creating beautiful maps using satellite imagery and QGIS!

 MIT Technology Review